MikeRatcliffe/Acebug/Readme.md

 In the future we plan to add various options including:

 * Integration with script panel (including breakpoints, debugging etc.) and other Firebug panels
+* Obviously the resource panel is in it's early stages, lots of work to do there!
 * More translations .. volunteers are always welcome

 Getting the Source